 High School Visits to the University of Maryland Libraries

-- Arrangements must be made a least one month prior to the visit.
+- Arrangements must be made at least one month before the visit.

-- At least two adults must accompany each student group.
+- At least 2 adults must accompany each student group.
 For groups larger than 30 students, the ratio of students to teachers/parents must be 15 to 1.
 Adults who accompany groups are required to remain with their students.
-Groups larger than 60 students cannot be accommodated without written approval from the hosting librarian.
+Groups larger than 60 students cannot be accommodated.

-- These sessions will be provided based on the availability of our librarians, space, and resources.
+- Library visits for external groups (including high schools) may be limited by the availability of our library staff, space, and resources.
 University requests will take priority over community requests.